RzigSmith/Kas-kisalu/replit.md

 This is a full-stack web application for Kas Kisalu, a multi-sector business operating in construction, agriculture, livestock (élevage), and transportation.
 The application is built with React frontend, Express.js backend, and uses modern tooling including TypeScript, Tailwind CSS, and shadcn/ui components.
 The company is based in Kinshasa, RDC.

-**Latest Update (January 29, 2025)**: Integrated Replit Authentication system with user login/logout functionality, public access to all pages, and protected admin routes.
+**Latest Update (August 9, 2025)**: Successfully migrated project from Replit Agent to Replit environment.
+Resolved dependency conflicts by creating alternative server implementation using built-in Node.js modules.
+Working server available with API endpoints for health checks and contact form submissions.

 ## User Preferences